ExtendRealityLtd/VRTK/README.md

   interaction with Unity UI elements using a Simple Pointer beam.
 The left Controller controls a Simple Pointer on the headset to demonstrate gaze interaction with Unity UI elements.

+  * **035_Controller_OpacityAndHighlighting:** A scene that
+  demonstrates how to change the opacity of the controller and how to highlight elements of the controller such as the buttons or even the entire controller model.

 ## Contributing